-We have reviewed the screening matrix and accompanying documentation and consider that the assessment has been well prepared and we conclude that South Cambridgeshire District Council has undertaken the screening process in accordance with the requirements of the Habitats Regulations.

-Natural England supports the conclusion of this HRA that this SPD is unlikely to have a significant effect upon the European Sites located within and in the vicinity of South Cambridgeshire District, and that an Appropriate Assessment is therefore not required for this document.
+'We have reviewed the HRA screening matrix and accompanying documentation and consider that the assessment has been well prepared and in accordance with the requirements of the Habitats Regulations.
+Natural England supports the conclusion of this HRA that this SPD is unlikely to have a significant effect on any Natura 2000 or Ramsar sites and that there is no requirement to proceed to the next stage of Appropriate Assessment.'